IndisputableMonolith.GameTheory.ESSFromSigma

 why it matters in Recognition Science

-The module supplies the threshold 1/φ that feeds the Cooperation Cascade Theorem.
-That theorem states that once the cooperator fraction in a kin-cluster crosses 1/φ the J-cost gradient drives the entire cluster to full cooperation, matching observed thresholds in n-person prisoner's dilemma experiments.
+The module feeds the Cooperation Cascade Theorem.
+The downstream result states that if the cooperator fraction in a kin-cluster crosses 1/φ then the J-cost gradient drives the entire cluster to full cooperation.
+This matches observed thresholds in n-person prisoner's dilemma experiments and supplies the game theory from first principles component of the Recognition Science framework.

 scope and limits

-- Does not derive the threshold value from the forcing chain T0-T8.
+- Does not derive φ from the T0-T8 forcing chain.

-- Does not apply the threshold outside kin-selected populations.
+- Does not extend the threshold to multi-strategy games.